Maréchaussée (Grimm): Plot

 Nick, Hank and Wu identify the killer as a "manticore", which morphs into a scorpion-like creature.
 The manticore bounty hunter named Jonathon Wilde (Arnold Vosloo) fulfills a second contract, a pimp who uses his wesen form to keep his girls in line.
 He makes the mistake of tossing his victim's mobile phone away, leaving on it a fingerprint that allows Nick, Hank and Wu to identify him.
 They put out an APB on his registered motorcycle, and a patrol car soon locates him at a motel.
 Meanwhile, the Wesen Council has decided to put a bounty on Nick and send it through to Wilde.

 Juliette (Bitsie Tulloch) meets up with Henrietta (Garcelle Beauvais) hoping to learn how to reverse her transformation into a Hexenbiest.
 Henrietta teaches Juliette how to control her Woge.
 Henrietta takes a sample of Juliette's blood to determine what Juliette has become.
 The analysis of the sample takes a while to perform, so Juliette leaves.

 Nick, Hank and Wu break into Wilde's hotel room.
-The evidence they have is only circumstantial, so they try to get Wilde to woge so that Nick and prove he is wesen.
+The evidence they have is only circumstantial, so they try to get Wilde to woge so that Nick can prove he is wesen.
 However, Wilde is aware of Nick's powers and restrains himself.
 Unable to get him to woge, they lock Wilde in a cell, giving the policeman on duty instructions not to go near him.

 Viktor (Alexis Denisof) and Adalind (Claire Coffee) have arrived in Portland.
 Sean Reynard (Sasha Roiz) is warned of their arrival through the immigration system computer and visits them.
 Verbal sparring occurs.

 Wilde feigns illness to attract the duty policeman and then woges, killing the policeman with his tail and dragging him close enough to grab the keys to his cell.
 Having escaped, Wilde heads off to trap Nick.

 The results from Juliette's blood sample are in.
 The sample boils over and eats a hole through the table, the floor and the earth below.
 Henrietta is unsure whether the hole has an end.
 She concludes that Juliette is incredibly powerful and that she cannot be returned to normal.
 This upsets Juliette and she returns home.
 She is on the phone to Nick, to try to tell him about her condition, when Wilde breaks in.
 Wilde picks up the phone and tells Nick to come home, unaccompanied, or Wilde will kill Juliette.

 Juliette resists Wilde and so he decides to kill her, anyway.
 Woging, he attempts to sting Juliette, but she is able to use her power to stop the sting and then forces it back into Wilde, killing him.
 Nick gets home to find the body on the floor and Juliette tells Nick that he attempted to kill her and "missed".

-It seems that she has decided not to tell Nick about her condition afterall.
+It seems that she has decided not to tell Nick about her condition after all.

 Back in Europe, the members of the Wesen Council are dismayed to find that Wilde has been killed.